-Shaunté Duggins is the assistant director for the New Worlds Reading Initiative at the Lastinger Center for Learning.
-As assistant director, Shaunté manages all aspects of the statewide book distribution program, including recruitment and enrollment, book selection and distribution, family engagement resource development, district and community partnerships and corporate tax contributions.
+Shaunté Duggins is the associate director for the New Worlds Reading Initiative at the Lastinger Center for Learning.
+As associate director, Shaunté manages all aspects of the statewide book distribution program, including recruitment and enrollment, book selection and distribution, family engagement resource development, district and community partnerships and corporate tax contributions.

 In her previous role as senior manager of literacy initiatives, Shaunté facilitated professional development for hundreds of early learning and Pre-K-12 educators in the areas of literacy and coaching.
 Shaunté has been intimately involved with the Center’s Literacy Matrix program since its inception, collaboratively designing literacy content and successfully supporting educators.